NCERT Solutions Class 8 Social Science Civics Chapter 7 – Get Free PDF

 *According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 5.

-According to a newspaper report in April 2019, there was rising anxiety among Muslims, who formed 14% of India’s population but barely constitute 4% of its parliament.
-When a group of people or communities are excluded from the majority because of their language, customs or religion, it is called Marginalisation.
-In India, you can take the example of Dalits or Muslims who are considered minority communities.
+NCERT Solutions for Class 8 Civics Chapter 7 – Understanding Marginalisation are provided here for students to prepare and achieve their desired goals.
+According to a newspaper report in April 2019, there was rising anxiety among Minorities, who form 14% of India’s population but barely constitute 4% of its Parliament.
+When a group of people or communities are excluded from the majority because of their language, customs, or religion, it is called Marginalisation.
+The subject experts at BYJU’S outline the concepts in a clear and precise manner based on the IQ level of students.
 NCERT Solutions for Class 8 Civics Chapter 7 Understanding Marginalisation consist of the solutions to the exercises given in Chapter 7 of the book CBSE Class 8 Social and Political Life-III.